 Candidates for graduation must satisfactorily complete the Dietetic Technician Program as evidenced by attainment of a "C" or better in the technical courses, with an overall grade point average not less than 2.0.
 Students are expected to have contact with Dietary Program faculty advisors each semester to review status and progress towards graduation or certificate completion.
-The student must complete all graduation requirements within the allowed eight (8) semesters, from the beginning of the program.
+The student is expected to complete all graduation requirements within the allowed eight (8) semesters, from the beginning of the program.

-A maximum of 30 semester hours of credit transferred from other institutions in accordance with Section 3.06.02 of the Stark State College Policies and Procedures Manual may be used toward the completion of an associate degree.
-In the event more than 30 semester credit hours are to be transferred for this purpose, approval of the Provost is required.
+A maximum of 40 semester hours of credit transferred from other institutions in accordance with Policy No. 3357:15-13-25 of the Stark State College Policies and Procedures Manual may be used toward the completion of an associate degree.
+In the event more than 40 semester credit hours are to be transferred for this purpose, approval of the Provost is required.